This is not a scientific educational article. It is my personal confrontation with lymphedema, similar to a travelogue...

 Another difference to lipoedema patients: I don't have to justify myself when my condition worsens, because even the family doctor credits me with the fact that cancer was the cause of the oedema.

-But even the cardiologist pinched my stomach two years ago and said, "Girl, and the have to go!".
+But even the cardiologist pinched my stomach two years ago and said, "Girl, by have to go!".
 Of course, I now also have fat on my stomach, due to the lack of abdominal lymph network, the connective tissue is flabby and dented.
 I'm fighting the pounds, just like the lippies, with more or less success, but steadily: every kilo on the ribs puts a strain on my already damaged heart.
 Cardiac and renal failure were the attendant gifts to the edema.

 The struggle for diagnosis and long-term prescription is the same for us compression wearers.